Governance & Controls

 Connection to Compliance Concepts

-Due diligence is closely connected to KYC and AML, particularly in financial and regulated environments.
+Due diligence is closely connected to KYC and AML.

-Due diligence helps organizations make informed decisions.
-Without it, decisions may rely on incomplete or inaccurate information, increasing the likelihood of unexpected risks.
+Due diligence helps organizations make informed decisions and reduces the likelihood of unexpected risks.

-It also supports accountability by showing that reasonable steps were taken to understand a situation before acting.
+It also supports accountability by demonstrating that reasonable steps were taken before acting.

 Common Misunderstandings

-Due diligence is a structured approach to understanding risk and verifying information before making decisions.
-It helps organizations approach relationships and transactions with greater clarity and confidence.
+Key takeaway: Due diligence is a structured approach to understanding risk and verifying information before decisions are made.